FaridSafi/react-native-google-places-autocomplete/README.md

 Google Provides a bunch of web APIs for finding an address or place, and getting it’s details.
 There are the Google Places Web APIs ([Place Search](https://developers.google.com/places/web-service/search), [Place Details](https://developers.google.com/places/web-service/details), [Place Photos](https://developers.google.com/places/web-service/photos), [Place Autocomplete](https://developers.google.com/places/web-service/autocomplete), [Query Autocomplete](https://developers.google.com/places/web-service/query)) and the [Google Geocode API](https://developers.google.com/maps/documentation/geocoding/intro) .

-The are 5 Google Places APIs:
+The 5 Google Places Web APIs are:

 - **Place Autocomplete -** automatically fills in the name and/or address of a place as users type.
 - **Place Details -** returns more detailed information about a specific place (using a place_id that you get from Place Search, Place Autocomplete, or Query Autocomplete).